 The University of Oregon School of Law offers a three-year JD, a one-year LLM, a two-year Master’s degree program in Conflict and Dispute Resolution, and an undergraduate minor in Legal Studies.

-Pro tem positions may be limited duration, one, or multiple terms/semesters and are potentially renewable based on curriculum needs, funding and performance.
+Pro tempore positions may be limited duration, one, or multiple terms/semesters and are potentially renewable based on curriculum needs, funding and performance.
 Visiting professor positions are limited duration for up to two years.
 Pro tempore and visiting faculty work under the supervision of the Associate Dean of Academic Affairs.
-Applications will be accepted on a continuous basis and the pool will remain active through January 2021.
+Applications will be accepted on a continuous basis and the pool will remain active through January 2022.

-The law school is particularly interested in candidates with significant teaching or practice experience in the following areas: accounting and finance for lawyers, administrative law, alternative dispute resolution/mediation, antitrust, arbitration, bankruptcy, civil procedure, conflicts of law, contracts, corporate finance, corporate law, criminal law and procedure, disability law, employment discrimination, employment law, energy law, environmental law, estate planning, evidence, family law, federal judicial settlements, federal jurisdiction, green construction, hazardous waste law, health law, immigration law, intellectual property law, international law, interviewing and counseling, labor law, land use law, legal research and writing, litigation, local government law, professional responsibility, property law, renewable energy law, securities regulation, sports law, tax law, trial practice, tribal law, and wildlife law.
+The law school is particularly interested in candidates with significant teaching or practice experience in the following areas: accounting and finance for lawyers, administrative law, alternative dispute resolution/mediation, antitrust, arbitration, bankruptcy, business law, civil procedure, conflicts of law, constitutional law, contracts, corporate finance, corporate law, criminal law and procedure, disability law, employment discrimination, employment law, energy law, environmental law, estate planning, evidence, family law, federal judicial settlements, federal jurisdiction, green construction, hazardous waste law, health law, human rights, immigration law, intellectual property law, international law, interviewing and counseling, jurisprudence, labor law, land use law, legal research and writing, llm seminar, litigation, local government law, professional responsibility, property law, renewable energy law, securities regulation, sports law, tax law, trial practice, tribal law, water resources law and wildlife law.

 The Conflict and Dispute Resolution Master’s program addresses a wide scope of non-adversarial dispute resolution options combining broad interdisciplinary training and opportunities for individualized study and skills development.
 The program is particularly interested in candidates with practice and teaching experience in mediation, arbitration, negotiation, cross-cultural conflict resolution, environmental conflict resolution, international conflict resolution, facilitation, marriage and family mediation, sports conflict, restorative justice and, organizational conflict resolution.